apple/swift-log/README.md

 is enough because the logger has been decorated with the request UUID already and from now on carries this information around.

-### Custom log handlers
+### Custom `LogHandler`s

-But for now let's put the logging meta-data aside and focus on the how we can create and configure a custom logging backend.
+Now, let's put the logging meta-data aside and focus on the how we can create and configure a custom logging backend.
 As seen before, `Logging.make` is what gives us a fresh logger but that raises the question what kind of logging backend will I actually get when calling `Logging.make`?
 The answer: It's configurable _per application_.
-The application, likely in the `main` function sets up the logging backend it wishes the whole application to use, libraries should never change the logging implementation as that is something owned by the application.
-Configuring the logging backend is also straightforward:
+The application -- likely in its main function -- sets up the logging backend it wishes the whole application to use.
+Libraries should never change the logging implementation as that should owned by the application.
+Setting up the `LogHandler` to be used is straightforward:

     Logging.bootstrap(MyFavouriteLoggingImplementation.init)

-This instructs the `Logging` system to install `MyFavouriteLoggingImplementation` as the logging backend (`LogHandler`) to use.
-This should only be done once at the beginning of the program.
-Is it hard to implement `MyFavouriteLoggingImplementation`?
-No, you just need to conform to `protocol LogHandler`:
+This instructs the `Logging` system to install `MyFavouriteLoggingImplementation` as the `LogHandler` to use.
+This should only be done once at the start of day and is usually left alone thereafter.

+Next we should discuss how one would implement `MyFavouriteLoggingImplementation`.
+It's enough to conform to the following protocol:

 ```swift
 public protocol LogHandler {